brbavar/katex-for-messenger-web/README.md

 <img width="406" alt="Screenshot 2025-05-09 at 11 04 05 AM" src="https://github.com/user-attachments/assets/fb4f73f3-ae23-4db6-964e-f446dec84898" />
 <br><br>
 <img width="868" alt="Screenshot 2025-05-09 at 10 58 52 AM" src="https://github.com/user-attachments/assets/e48fc90d-3bea-4c88-bc1a-1ff3721811fe" />

+## Limitations

+You cannot render inline math by writing commands between single dollar signs (`$ ... $`).
+You must use the `\( ... \)` syntax.

+Once the math is rendered in a message, if that message is subsequently edited, you will have to refresh to view the edited version of the message.